 International get-togethers and celebrations

-Once a month, the Faculty of Mathematics organises an informal get-together for all international students and their German buddys in a student pub in Munich.
+Once a month, the Department of Mathematics organises an informal get-together for all international students and their German buddys in a student pub in Munich.
 The meetings are a great way to make new contacts, improve your German language skills and exchange your experiences and knowledge with others.

 In addition, each December we organise a Christmas Party with punch, Christmas biscuits and traditional German present-swapping to get us in the mood for the festive season.

 Depending on levels of interest, we offer diverse excursions for international and German students during the semester.

 Feel the international flair in our Magistrale - at the International Day of the Departments of Mathematics, Informatics und Physics: at Wednesday, 5 June 2019 from 12:00 to 14:30, students inform themselves on the numerous stands in the FMI building about the different TUM programmes for studying abroad and find out about the experiences of others, who have already been there.
 Find out more about the diverse Programme on International Day with dance, music and culinary specialities.